On creating a zero waste bathroom…

 - Toilet brush.
 Use what you have until it no longer works, but consider replacing the plastic option with 100% natural brush and stand when the time comes.

-- Toilet cleaner.
+- Zero waste toilet cleaner.
 I use 2 parts vinegar to 1 part water.
 Spray, let sit for 5 minutes, and scrub clean.
 For particularly tough spots, I sprinkle baking soda, spray with vinegar, and let it sit for 10 minutes before scrubbing.
 (Need even more zero waste cleaning recipes?
 Here they are!)

 Easy actionable step: make sure all of your water-fixtures and appliances are water-saving when you need to buy new ones.